-There is one bid set aside solely for Pool B teams, that is, teams who are independents or in conferences without automatic bids.
+There are three bids set aside solely for Pool B teams, that is, teams who are independents or in conferences without automatic bids.

-The leftover Pool B teams get dumped into Pool C, and those teams get considered for the remaining seven bids.
+The leftover Pool B teams get dumped into Pool C, and those teams get considered for the remaining five bids.

 These are the selection (and seeding) criteria:

 The following primary criteria (not in priority order) will be

 ● Won-lost percentage against Division III opponents;.